totovr/Processing/Kinect/Kinect_Openkinect/README.md

-#Examples of using Kinect V1 using OpenKinect library
+#Examples of using Kinect V1 and V2 using OpenKinect library

 for more information go to: